 IMPROVED ACCESS TO NEUROIMAGING

 High infrastructure costs limits PET to large population areas; thus, patients not located near major research centres may have trouble accessing these tests or cannot readily be recruited into large research studies (i.e. ADNI).
-This excludes an important cohort from these seminal studies and creates health care disparity.
-We are investigating barriers to accessing PET technology by rural residents of Canada.
-To truly evaluate, a direct comparison is needed between SPECT alternatives to gold standard PET probes is needed, however, the former do not exist.
+With new dementia diagnoses expected to rise most quickly in low- and middle-income countries, where PET infrastructure is limited, a large and important cohort will be excluded from these seminal studies and creates health care disparity.
+Locally, we are investigating barriers to accessing PET technology by rural residents of Canada.
+To truly evaluate, a direct comparison between SPECT alternatives to gold standard PET probes is needed, however, the former do not exist.
 Some promising examples were recently reported but have yet to be replicated.
 Our short-term contribution to this area is to replicate these studies and further evaluate candidate SPECT radiotracers in animal models.
 Long term, SPECT alternatives for as many protein targets as possible will be generated to minimize barriers to accessing nuclear molecular neuroimaging.

 AUTOMATION AND RADIOPHARMACUETICAL TRANSLATION